International-Slackline-Association/slackmap/docs/proposal.md

 - Map offers a good quality satellite images
 - Line/Spot creating and editing happens in separate page instead of a popup to provide a clear space to work on.
 - Line and Spots are marked distinctively in the map.
-- Creating the line supports drawing line on the map interactively
+- Creating the line supports drawing line on the map interactively with automatic distance measurement